How to find a cheap car hire deal in Tulum

 Good to know

-If you've got the kids in tow, check if you need to add a car seat to your Tulum car hire reservation.
+If you've got the kids in tow, check if you need to add a car seat to your Tulum car rental booking.
 Whether required by local laws or not, they're always the safest way for little ones to travel.

 Best hotels in Tulum for drivers